rahgadda/Salesforce/02-Modules/01-Force.com/09-Lightning.md

       - This require resources to know Salesforce specific development model.
 This makes harder to get resources in the market.
     - **Lightning Web Components**
       - These components are also referred as **LWC**.
-      - These are based on W3C specifications with minimal Salesforce proprietary recipes like project layout, web components, directives etc..
+      - These are based on W3C specifications with minimal Salesforce proprietary recipes like project layout, web components, directives, decorators etc..
       - Salesforce has also opensourced [LWC](https://lwc.dev).
 This has everything except Salesforce proprietary web components.

 #### Web Components